ViTAE-Transformer/ViTAE-VSA/README.md

 Please refer to our paper for more experimental results.
 ## Statement
 This project is for research purpose only.
-For any other questions please contact [yufei.xu at outlook.com](mailto:yufei.xu@outlook.com) [qmzhangzz at hotmail.com](mailto:qmzhangzz@hotmail.com) .
+For any other questions please contact [qmzhangzz at hotmail.com](mailto:qmzhangzz@hotmail.com) [yufei.xu at outlook.com](mailto:yufei.xu@outlook.com).

 ## Citing VSA
 ```